Batu Lintang camp: The radio (the "Old Lady") and generator ("Ginnie")

 The generator needed to turn at 3,000 revolutions a minute, and so the fittest of the men involved in its construction was chosen to turn the wheel.
 He was given extra food rations to prepare him for the task.
 The first trial of the generator was a success, and again, Pringle recorded how news reports told of unknown figures: "Events appeared to have been moving with unseemly haste during our enforced breaks from the news broadcasts.
 [We] listened to names we had never heard of.
 General Eisenhower?
 General Stilwell?"
 The assembling and disassembling drill took less than thirty seconds, with both the "Old Lady" and "Ginnie" stowed in their hiding places in the hut which was occupied by cookhouse staff during the day.

 In June 1944, Le Gros Clark was taken from the camp by the kempeitai for questioning.
 On his return the same day, he was considerably shaken and recommended that the radio should be destroyed.
 This message was relayed to the camp master of the British other ranks' compound by Whimster, who was the senior British officer.
 Beckett and his colleagues were informed of this order, but were left to decide themselves what course of action to take.
 Realising its importance in keeping up camp morale, they decided to keep the radio, saying that "we might as well be hung for a sheep as a lamb", according to Pepler.
 Steps to safeguard the civilian internees were undertaken by cutting off news to their compounds.

 That same month the prisoners received news of the invasion of Normandy.
 Pringle recorded how, once again, the news brought unfamiliar names to the prisoners' attention: "Blood and Guts Patton'.
 Now there is a name for a General! ...
 Somehow though, we feel that with a General bearing the name of 'Blood and Guts' there is little danger of the Germans dislodging his army".
 It was clear that such important news would have a great effect in the camp; at the same time, the rejoicing it would bring would undoubtedly alert the Japanese.
 It was therefore decided to provide a hint to the other prisoners, rather than the full information.
-This was again delivered by a priest, this time by the padre officiating at one of the numerous funeral services.
+This was again delivered by a priest, this time by the priest officiating at one of the numerous funeral services.
 He quoted Exodus chapter 15, verses 9 and 10, which refer to pursuing, overtaking and destroying the enemy, and the sea.
 News of the bombing of London by V-2 rockets was withheld.

-The news of the German capitulation on 7 May 1945 was similarly cryptically relayed at a funeral by the padre.
+The news of the German capitulation on 7 May 1945 was similarly cryptically relayed at a funeral by the priest.
 This time the verse was Exodus chapter 3, verse 8, concerning the deliverance of the Israelites from the Egyptians to the land of milk and honey; extra piquancy was added by the fact that Suga was present at this service.